Skin-HairDataset/SHD/index.md

 35 images with small density (each in three colours - light, brown and dark), 27 images with medium density (each in three colours - light, brown and dark) and 22 images with high density (each in three colours - light, brown and dark).

 # Accessing Dataset
+1. Permission is granted to view and use the Skin Hair Dataset without charge for personal, non-commercial research purposes only.
+Any commercial use, sale, or other monetization is prohibited.

+2. Other than the rights granted herein, the AGH University of Science and Technology retains all rights, title, and interest in the DSkin hair dataset

+3. You may make a verbatim copy of the Skin Hair Images Dataset for personal, non-commercial research use as permitted in this Research Use Agreement.

+4. YOU MAY NOT DISTRIBUTE, PUBLISH, OR REPRODUCE A COPY of any portion or all of the Skin Hair Images Dataset to others without specific prior written permission from the AGH University of Science and Technology.

+5. YOU MAY NOT SHARE THE DOWNLOAD LINK to the Skin Hair dataset to others.
+If another user within your organization wishes to use the dataset, they must register as an individual user and comply with all the terms of this Research Use Agreement.

+6. You must not modify, reverse engineer, decompile, or create derivative works from the Skin Hair Dataset.
+You must not remove or alter any copyright or other proprietary notices in the Skin Hair Dataset.

+In consideration for your agreement to the terms and conditions contained here, AGH grants you permission to view and use the Skin Hair Dataset for personal, non-commercial research.
+You may not otherwise copy, reproduce, retransmit, distribute, publish, commercially exploit or otherwise transfer any material.

+Limitation of Use
+You may use Skin Hair Dataset for legal purposes only.

 1. Numbered
 2. List